Abigail/Abigail.github.io/Src/Trapped/horned_falcon.md

-On the Folded Wedge, the %%PIECE%% can move as the [*Flying Cock*](flying_cock.html), so it visit all the squares by following the Wedge.
+On the Folded Wedge, the %%PIECE%% can move as the [*Flying Cock*](flying_cock.html), so it visits all the squares by following the Wedge.

 #### Flat